Enjoy a happy community.

 What processes do you employ during the transition from the incumbent property manager to you?

-The transition process is very regimented and follows strict checklists and guidelines under the watchful eye of our Transition Coordinator, Louise Gavin.
+The transition process is very regimented and follows strict checklists and guidelines under the watchful eye of our Transition Coordinator.

-Once we receive a signed agency agreement and the council instructs the outgoing manager to provide us with information we take over and manage the entire process, with weekly updates to council coming from Louise.
+Once we receive a signed agency agreement and the council instructs the outgoing manager to provide us with information we take over and manage the entire process, with weekly updates to council coming from the Transition Coordinator.

 This process includes communication with owners, setting up the accounting system and moving over the files of the strata corporation.